Service catalog

 Modify a service request ticket after submission

-However, if you have just-in-time workflow processing turned on, it is possible to enable the activation of condition-based processes in a running process.
-If a field is changed before a condition set in the workflow is reached, SWSD looks at the new value and runs from it.
+When a new service request is created from the service catalog, the workflow tasks begins immediately.
+Before modifying an existing service request, SolarWinds strongly suggests that you stop the workflow process.
+However, if you have Just-in-Time workflow processing turned on, it is possible to enable the activation of condition-based processes in a running process.
+If a field is changed before a condition set in the workflow is reached, Service Desk looks at the new value and runs from it.

 -